-Over the years, I’ve tried all kinds of equipment and techniques to make the perfect cup of camping coffee.
-My husband tried to sell my on cowboy coffee once, showing me how easy it is to just mix grinds and coffee together, bring to a boil, and drink.
-Well, one mouthful of that was enough to convince me that there had to be better way.
-Next, I tried a fancy camping coffee press made especially for backpackers.
-The coffee wasn’t bad, but the set-up was a pain to clean, and when it broke, I couldn’t bring myself to order another one.
+Over the years, we’ve tried all kinds of equipment and techniques to make the perfect cup of camping coffee.
+My husband tried to sell me on cowboy coffee once, showing me how easy it is to just mix ground coffee and water together, bring to a boil, and drink.
+Well, one mouthful of that was enough to convince me that there had to be a better way of making coffee in the woods.

-Making the Perfect Cup of Camp Coffee
+Making the Perfect Cup of Camping Coffee

-- And the Coffee, of course – Grind your coffee right before your trip, and store it in a plastic bag.
+And the coffee, of course – Grind your coffee right before your trip, and store it in a plastic bag.

 Do you need a little something extra in your morning coffee?
-I keep sugar and maple syrup in my spice kit, so that takes care of that.
+I keep sugar and maple syrup in my camping spice kit, so that takes care of that.
 Maple syrup in coffee is a treat that I could get used to, but have you seen the price of maple syrup lately?
 I save that for special occasions (solo camping trips…).

 Note: Hydro Flask generously provided us with one of their insulated 20 oz. mugs so we could write this post.